Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 Journals are more and more asking for all supporting documentation, code, data and information about how plots and figures were generated, so organising to capture the full provenance of your data and research paper will save you time when you come to publish.

-* Wherever possible, use scripts to do any manipulation of data, for applying algorithms, quality-checking and any other processes that work towards your final, output dataset.
+* Wherever possible, use a scripting language to do any manipulation of data, for applying algorithms, quality-checking and any other processes that work towards your final, output dataset.
 Scripts can be modified easily if you spot a mistake and then re-run, rather than having to run through all of your manual steps again.
 * Backup and keep different [versions](#versioning-tools) of your code so that you can see where possible errors are introduced into your data or processing.
 * Make sure you also document what you are doing: clearly state references to algorithms, which software you are using (including the version) as well as which decisions you have taken and why.
 * Ideally, you should be able to record the set-up of the computing environment that you have used to run the scripts: include details of the operating system, package names and versions.